EvoNexusX/2023-IIHCSO/README.md

-#2023_IICSO
+# <center>BACAP-2023-IICSO</center>

-#Introduction:
+## Introduction:
-Ying Zhu, Ziyu Zhang, Yuetong Sun and Peilan Xu.
-The first place of the Competition on Seeking Multiple Optima in Dynamic Environments, IEEE Congress on Evolutionary Computation (IEEE CEC) 2023, July 1-5, Chicago USA.
+  Yanghe~Zou, Peilan~Xu, Hao~Dai, Heng~Song, Wenjian~Luo.
+Intra-and-Inter Competitive Swarm Optimization for Large-Scale Berth Allocation and Crane Assignment

-Operating Instructions:
+## Operating Instructions:
-1.algorithm/KEDE_V4.m is the entrance of the main program, set fn and run, and then just run it.
+  1.algorithm/main.m is the entrance of the main program, set fun_num,c and N, and then just run it.
-2.algorithm/result.m is used to generate the result.
+  2.algorithm/IICSO.m is the function of IICSO.